This layer enables the use of JAX components within Keras when using JAX as the backend for Keras.

 The function to call the model.
 See description above for the list of arguments it takes and the outputs it returns.

 the function to call to initialize the model.
-See description above for the list of arguments it takes and the ouputs it returns.
-If NULL, then params and/or state must be provided.
+See description above for the list of arguments it takes and the outputs it returns.
+If

-A PyTree containing all the model trainable parameters.
+PyTreecontaining all the model trainable parameters.
 This allows passing trained parameters or controlling the initialization.
-If both params and state are NULL, init_fn() is called at build time to initialize the trainable parameters of the model.
+If bothparamsandstateareNULL,init_fn()is called at build time to initialize the trainable parameters of the model.- state

 Seed for random number generator.
 Optional.